NinaTampadong/developer.concur.com/api-reference/callouts/event-notification.markdown

 * It uses an **outbound** **callout** where Expense calls a public facing URL provided by the application connector, which is a web server hosted by the third-party developer or client.
 Refer to [Callouts and Application Connectors for more information](/api-reference/callouts/index.html).
 * The application connector can also use the web services to retrieve or send Concur data.
-* The developer or client can configure and maintain the public web service interface (the application connector), or the connector can be maintained by Concur.
+* The developer or client can configure and maintain the public web service interface (the application connector).
 This guide specifies the request and response format required by Concur.
 * Concur provides a sample connector application that the developer or client can install on their network and customize to interface with their system of record.
 Concur can also customize the connector.
 * The developer or client can choose to create their own application connector using a different language, such as PHP, if preferred.